-- 2. Prepare the tubes.
+- 2. Prepare the tubes according to the above table.
 When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant. - 3.
-Prepare the colorimeter using the procedure described previously (see page 16).
+Prepare the colorimeter by using the procedure described previously (see page 17).
 Set the wavelength at 470 nm.
-Use deionized water for the blank. - 4.
-Record the absorbance of each tube at this wavelength.
+Use deionized water for the blank.

+4. Record the absorbance of each tube at this wavelength.
 Report the results in the previous table.

-4. Plot the absorbance A of the tubes as a function of the molar fraction of iron(III) $x(Fe^{3+})$.
+4. Plot the absorbance A of each solution in the tubes as a function of the mole fraction of iron(III), $x(Fe^{3+})$ .

-5. Based on the results of the experiments you carried out, $\underline{\text{determine}}$ the stoichiometry of the complex $[(Fe)a(SCN)b]^{(3a-b)+}$.
+5. Based on the results of the experiments you carried out, determine the stoichiometry of the complex $[(Fe)a(SCN)b]^{(3a-b)+}$ .